junxit/us-congress-bills-114/metadata.md

 - 2016-09-14 — The Speaker designated the Honorable Keith J. Rothfus to act as Chairman of the Committee.
 - 2016-09-14 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5477)
 - 2016-09-14 — The previous question was ordered pursuant to the rule. (consideration: CR H5476)
+- 2016-09-15 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.